AlexMarriott/Blog-Site-Alpha/README.md

 # Blog Site
-This site was used for my advance development assignment in my final year of university .
+This site was used for my advance development assignment in my final year of university.

-Blog Site Alpha, is a simple web blog which utilises the different features and functionality on the google cloud platform.
+Blog Site Alpha is a simple web blog which utilises the different features and functionality on the google cloud platform.

 It is hosted on Google's app engine and take advantage of some of the following features of the platform: